turgu1/maison/Readme.md

 APP_NAME | UNKNOWN | Application name.
 Required for MQTT OTA as a mean to check the new binary to be compatible with the current.
 APP_VERSION | 1.0.0 | Application version number.

-The framework will subscribe to MQTT messages coming from the server on a topic built using *MAISON_PREFIX_TOPIC*, the device name and *CTRL_SUFFIX_TOPIC*.
-For example, if the device name is "WATER_SPILL", the subscribed topic would be `maison/WATER_SPILL/ctrl`.
+The framework will subscribe to MQTT messages coming from the server on a topic built using *MAISON_PREFIX_TOPIC*, the device MAC address and *MAISON_CTRL_TOPIC*.
+For example, if the device MAC address is "DE01F3003571", the subscribed topic would be `maison/DE01F3003571/ctrl`.

+The *SERIAL_NEEDED* flag can be checked by the user application to verify if any of the *XXX_TESTING* options has been set to 1.
+Usefull to initialize the serial port through the Serial.begin() method.

 ## 3. Usage